 5 Healthy Alternatives to Halloween Treats

-Not sure you want to contribute to the city-wide sugar rush?
-Surprise kids with a different kind of treat.
+Many families are planning indoor scavenger hunts (like an Easter egg hunt, but for Halloween!) instead of trick-or-treating this year, but that doesn’t mean your kids need to end up with a giant pile of candy.
+Mix up the scavenger hunt prizes with a different kind of treat!
 Temporary tattoos, glow sticks, slime, mini flashlights, silly sunglasses…we could go on.
-Your local dollar store or party supply chain are a great place to stock up on favors that are so cool, your trick-or-treaters won’t even wonder where the candy is.
+Your local dollar store or party supply chain are a great place to stock up on favors that are so cool, your kids won’t even wonder where the candy is.
 And the best part?
-No leftover Reese’s cups calling your name on November 1st.
+Less leftover Reese’s cups calling your name on November 1st.

 2. Incorporate pumpkin in your menu

 Pumpkins are good for more than carving Jack-o’-lanterns.
-They’re rich in vitamins and minerals yet low in calories, so they’re an easy way to add some heartiness to your party menu.
+They’re rich in vitamins and minerals yet low in calories, so they’re an easy way to add some heartiness to a special Halloween celebration.

 - Roasted pumpkin seeds are packed with fiber and can be made sweet (cinnamon + maple syrup) or savory (spicy cajun, garlic pepper…so many possibilities).

-- Pumpkin hummus – Add a can of pumpkin puree and a dash of cinnamon to your favorite hummus recipe for a creamy, delicious and unique addition to the buffet table.
+- Pumpkin hummus – Add a can of pumpkin puree and a dash of cinnamon to your favorite hummus recipe for a creamy, delicious and unique snack for an at-home Halloween movie night.
 (Make sure you’re using pureed pumpkin and not pumpkin pie filling, which comes with added sugar.)

 3. Themed Halloween Treats